reqT/reqT/survey/README.md

-# Software requirements engineering concept survey
+# Requirements engineering concept survey

 The goal of this survey is to investigate opinions on requirements engineering concepts.
 Your answers will be treated confidentially and any published statistics will be anonymized.